 His association with London-based Opera Vera began with performances of the title role in Don Giovanni.
 He has subsequently returned to co-direct productions of Le Nozze di Figaro (as well as singing the role of Count Almaviva) and Cosí fan Tutte.
-His debut directing project prior to that included a workshop programme for young singers on Eugene Onegin for the Artstrust Foundation, and this year he will perform in his own production of Don Pasquale as Dr. Malatesta in Wales.
-Shortly after that he performs the role in gala concerts for the Jönköpings Sinfonietta in Sweden under Christian von Gehrer, and he was recently asked to join les Folies Lyriques in performance of songs and duets from Broadway with the Orchestre National Montpellier Occitanie and the Chœur Opéra national Montpellier Occitanie.
-Further exciting departures to his operatic career include featuring in the Hollywood blockbluster Mission Impossible 5, as well as theatre roles such as First Priest in T.S Eliot's play Murder in the Cathedral and Scrooge's nephew in A Christmas Carol.
+His debut directing project prior to that included a workshop programme for young singers on Eugene Onegin for the Artstrust Foundation, followed by performing in his own production of Don Pasquale as Dr. Malatesta in Wales.
+Shortly after that he performed the role of Dr. Malatesta again in gala concerts for the Jönköpings Sinfonietta in Sweden under Christian von Gehrer, and he was recently asked to join les Folies Lyriques in performance of songs and duets from Broadway with the Orchestre National Montpellier Occitanie and the Chœur Opéra national Montpellier Occitanie.
+Further exciting departures to his operatic career include featuring in the Hollywood blockbuster Mission Impossible 5, as well as theatre roles such as First Priest in T.S Eliot's play Murder in the Cathedral and Scrooge's nephew in A Christmas Carol.

 An experienced concert artist, oratorio performances have included Mozart’s Requiem at the Royal Albert Hall, Gounod's Messe de Sainte Cécile at the Cadogan Hall, Mendelssohn’s Elijah at Arundel Cathedral and gala concerts at venues such as the Symphony Hall in Birmingham and the Bridgewater Hall in Manchester for Raymond Gubbay.
 His European concert engagements have included Gounod's Messe Solennelle at the Cathédrale de Notre-Dame de Paris; Rossini’s Messe in Milan and Savona with the Complesso Cameristico Internazionale and in London with the Philharmonia Chorus; Brahms’ Ein Deutches Requiem at the Chiesa San Carlo in Milan; and a televised concert of Zarzuela in Spain.
 Most recently he sang the cantata Voices of Exile by Richard Blackford with the Bournemouth Symphony Chorus.